giovannarosone/BCR_QS_decode/README.md

 ./unBCR_QS input output mode maxLengthRead numthreads
 ```
 where:
-- input is the filename without extension
+- input is  input is the BWT filename with no extension .ebwt (and .ebwt.qs for the QS string)
 - output is the output filename
-- mode can be set equal to
-  * 1 --> for decoding eBWT by using the maximum read length only (maxLengthRead)
-  * 2 --> for decoding eBWT by using existing partial ebwt files, in addition to .info and .table files
-  * 3 --> for decoding eBWT by using only .info and .table files
-- maxLengthRead is the maximum read length (mandatory for running mode=1)
+- maxLengthRead is the maximum read length
 - numthreads is the maximum number of threads possibly used in parallel regions